gaultier/c/clone-gitlab-api/README.md

 - [ ] `--me` option to only clone my repositories
 - [ ] Max network rate CLI option
 - [ ] Git clone/pull options
-- [ ] Do not rely on HTTP headers which are sometimes missing
 - [ ] Linux support
 - [ ] Stderr of child process over pipe